surveyjs/survey-library/docs/localization.md

 survey.locale = "customlocale";
 ```

-If any translation strings are missing from your custom locale, they will be taken from the default English locale.
+If any translation strings are missing in your custom locale, they will be taken from the default English locale.
 You can specify the `defaultLocale` property to use another locale as default:

 ```js
 surveyLocalization.defaultLocale = "fr";